Skip to content

 Halls of Residence are more than just a place to sleep – they form part of a long tradition at the University and are as important to your overall education as your studies.
 Hall life provides students with the chance to interact with people from different backgrounds under one roof.

-The latest Jockey Club Student Village IV (in Wong Chuk Hang) is scheduled to be completed in the second quarter of 2023.
+The latest Jockey Club Student Village IV (in Wong Chuk Hang) has been launched from August 2023.
 The Village comprises four student residences, distributed in two 17-floor towers, to provide a total of 1,238 single rooms for undergraduate and postgraduate students.

-Sports and Recreation (Centre for Sports and Exercise)
+Exercise, Sports and Wellness (Centre for Sports and Exercise)

 Academic Awards

-The University administers a multitude of scholarships and prizes which are primarily merit-based.
+The University administers a multitude of scholarships and prizes which are primarily based on academic merit.
+For scholarships which accept open applications, calls will be made through bulk emails either by the AASO or the relevant Faculty/Department/Office.
+The AASO will help publicise internal and external schemes on the AASO website (under “Apply for Scholarship”) for the benefit of current HKU students.
 Further information can be found on the Academic Advising & Scholarships Office (AASO) website.
-For scholarships which accept open applications, calls will be made through bulk emails either by the AASO or the relevant Faculty/Department.
-The AASO will help publicise internal and external schemes on the AASO website (under “Apply for Scholarship”).
 Students are advised to visit the website periodically for the latest news, application procedures and backgrounds.
-Some scholarships are awarded based on nominations by Faculties/Departments, and so students do not need to apply.
+Some scholarships are awarded based on nominations by Faculties/Departments/Offices, and so students do not need to apply.

 Government Financial Assistance

 Eligible students who need financial support to their university studies are encouraged to apply for the Tertiary Student Finance Scheme and the Non-means tested Loan Scheme administered by the Hong Kong Government’s Student Finance Office.
-Details and application procedures of various government schemes are available at wfsfaa.gov.hk/sfo/en/postsecondary.
-You may also refer to the useful notes on the Centre of Development and Resources for Students (CEDARS) website.
+Details and application procedures of various government schemes are available at https://www.cedars.hku.hk/finance/govt.html.

 University Financial Assistance